merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

     multiply 10 to 1

 In the example above we see how Composables are chained.
+Each transformation again returns a Composable object.
 We also call this chain of Composables **stream**.
 The executions are done lazily, that is the transformation is only executed when the iterator fetches the next item.

 Custom Composable
 --------------------